santiagomed/orca/README.md

   <img src="https://github.com/scrippt-tech/orca/assets/30184543/0b57b399-bea9-4e31-85aa-8f27ddbdbcf8" width="300" height="300"/>

   <p>
-    <strong>Orca is a LLM Orchestrator Framework written in Rust.
-It is designed to be a simple, easy to use, and easy to extend framework for creating LLM Orchestrators.
+    <strong>Orca is a LLM Orchestration Framework written in Rust.
+It is designed to be a simple, easy to use, and easy to extend framework for creating LLM Orchestration.
 It is currently in development so it may contain bugs and it's functionality is limited.</strong>
   </p>
   <p>